TAUSBV/dqf-api/v3/README.md

 ## Authentication - Generic User Account
 Integrators can now use a single TAUS generic account to perform the authentication.
 With this approach, users do not need a valid TAUS account while using the API clients.
 Generic accounts are provided by the DQF team at integrator (=tool) level.
 However, one integrator can request multiple generic accounts if their integration requires this.
 In order to obtain a generic account you should contact the DQF team.
 The generic account gets authenticated in the exact same way as [Authentication](#authentication) describes.

-There is an extra header parameter required when using session ids that derive from generic accounts.
+**IMPORTANT!:** There is an extra header parameter required when using session ids that derive from generic accounts.
 In every such request you should include the user's email as the value of the **email** header.

-**IMPORTANT!!!** Note that although users will be able to seamlessly use the DQF API with this approach, they will still need to create a TAUS account providing **the same email** used in the header in order to be able to view their reports in the [Quality Dashboard](http://qd.ta-us.net/).
+**Note:** Although users will be able to seamlessly use the DQF API with this approach, they will still need to create a TAUS account providing **the same email** used in the header in order to be able to view their reports in the [Quality Dashboard](http://qd.ta-us.net/).

 <a name="attributes"/>